igumiao/igumiao.github.io/README.md

 ----------------------
 ## Instructions
+>As mentioned in Etter's book, it is essential to define the audience when doing modern technical writing like this README.
+>
->Since our audience is students who don't have much experience with Git, Jekyll, Markdown, and Github, it's necessary to give clear and straightforward instructions.
+>Since you are students who don't have much experience with Git, Jekyll, Markdown, and GitHub, it's necessary to give you clear and straightforward instructions.
 The instruction should only involve critical parts.
-The instructions use the same word to describe the name of a file, the variable name, or the page link to keep the style to avoid confusion.
+>The instructions use the same word to describe the name of a file, the variable name, or the page link to keep the style to avoid confusion.

 #### 1. Create a repository

->Here we use a distributed version control tool called Git.
+>We will be using Git as a Distributed Version Control tool.
+Etter points out in the book, says that distributed version control system like GitHub has better performance.
+>
+>You also need to add a README.md file in the root of the repository to include a quick summary of your project to follow the principle of modern technical writing.

 - Head over to [GitHub][githublink]